DataScientest-Studio/Template_MLOps_accidents/python-packages/road_accidents_database_ingestion/README.md

 # TODO

 - [sos] ignore empty dirs
+- Consider using the `md5` as the primary key for the `RawRoadAccidentsCsvFile` table.
 - Remove `tqdm` from stdout because it floods the airflow logs!
 - Finish this documentation (project structure)